Wire transfer vs. bank transfer: What is the difference?

 Get access to wire and bank transfers with amnis

-Join over 2,000 companies and start receiving and sending money like a local through ACH, UK Faster Payments, SEPA, SIC and more local payment schemes.
-Open your free multi currency account with amnis in less than 30 seconds to trade with over 20 currencies – no deposit required.
+Join over 4,000 companies and start receiving and sending money like a local through UK Faster Payments, SEPA, SIC and more local payment schemes.

 Sabrina Maly